• Home

 • Reduce the heat to medium low.
 Add the drained fire roasted tomatoes and rice, stir to combine.
 Simmer for another five minutes to combine the flavors.
 Stir in half the cheese.

-• Spoon the meat mixture into the prepared bell peppers.
-Top with the remaining shredded cheese, cover with aluminum foil and bake for 35 minutes or until the peppers are tender.
+• Spoon the meat and rice mixture into the prepared bell peppers.
+Top with the remaining shredded cheese, cover with aluminum foil.
+Place peppers in the oven and bake for 35 minutes or until the peppers are tender.

 • If desired, place under broiler for two minutes to brown the cheese.